Skip to content

 SwapUsed After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The size of swap memory (in bytes) used by the broker.

 TrafficShaping After the cluster enters the ACTIVE state.
-Cluster Name, Broker ID An advanced Metric that indicates the number of packets shaped (dropped or queued) due to exceeding network allocations.
-PER_BROKER Metrics provide more detailed information.
+Cluster Name, Broker ID An advanced metric indicating the number of packets shaped (dropped or queued) due to exceeding network allocation.
+PER_BROKER metrics provide more detailed information.

 UnderMinIsrPartitionCount After the cluster enters the ACTIVE state.
-Cluster Name, Broker ID The number of partitions that are not fully managed by the broker.
+Cluster Name, Broker ID The number of partitions on the broker that are not fully managed.

 UnderReplicatedPartitions After the cluster enters the ACTIVE state.
-Cluster Name, Broker ID The number of partitions that are not fully replicated by the broker.
+Cluster Name, Broker ID The number of partitions on the broker that are not fully replicated.

 ZooKeeperRequestLatencyMsMean After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The average latency (in milliseconds) of Apache ZooKeeper requests from the broker.